pluralsight/guides/published/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 After that install typings (_You won't need this on the next version, since they'll come by default_)

-`typings install file:node_modules/angularfire2/firebase3.d.ts --save --global && typings`
+`typings install file:node_modules/angularfire2/firebase3.d.ts --save --global && typings install`

 I'm using the `@2.0.0-beta.2` tag when installing AngularFire2 because I need AngularFire2 to work with Ionic 2 beta11.
 If the tag is left out, AngularFire2 will install the new version that works with NG RC5 instead.